wjhopper/PBS-R-Manual/advice.md

 ### Commands vs. Buttons

 Though we strongly encourage you to use R through R Studio, we also encourage you and your students to rely on commands instead of button presses where possible.
 For instance, it is possible to save plots by exporting them from the Plots pane in R Studio, but it is also possible to save them with commands such as `pdf()` or `png()`.
 There are several benefits to prioritizing commands over button presses.
 First, it has the practical effect of reinforcing a command-line approach to programming your analyses, which may be new for you and is very likely new for your students.
-Second, and perhaps more importantly, it encourages reproduceability.
+Second, and perhaps more importantly, it encourages reproducibility.
 If your students document all of the actions that they took in completing an assignment by having a command for each one, it will be easier for you to make sure that they did everything on their own, correct their habits where needed, and find the source of an error.
 It will also help you to reproduce your own work from semester to semester if your assignments are coded in R.

 ### Naming Objects